anujdarji2001/anujdarji2001/README.md

 ### About me: 😊

 - 🌱 I’m currently Studying at LDCE(Computer) 2019-2023.
+- 🥅 2021 Goals: More coding less talking
 - 🔭 I’m currently Learning Django and React JS.
 - 💬 Ask me about MERN Stack and Django...